How to get rid of mealybugs on orchids is a question I often get.

 On your plants, the results are not fascinating at all.
 Mealybugs are fast orchid destroyers.

 The males are said to be shorter-lived, but that does not matter.
 What does matter is they are ALL killed.

-Did you know that the long-tailed mealybug does not lay eggs in the soil?
+Did you know the long-tailed mealybug does not lay eggs in the soil?

-The female of the Pseudococcus longispinus species gives birth to live young!
-The live young from the female bugs can be as many as 600 bugs in under 10 days.
+The female of the Pseudococcus longispinus species gives birth to live young.
+The live young from the female bugs can be as many as 600 in under ten days.

 That is their lifespan.
-It does not take a math genius to work out that those numbers on any orchid plant are fatal!
+It does not take a math genius to determine that those numbers on any orchid plant are fatal.

 Read on to discover the necessary steps required to eliminate mealybugs before they destroy an orchid.

 How to Get Rid of Mealybugs on Orchids

 To get rid of Mealybugs on orchids, apply rubbing alcohol (isopropyl alcohol) using a cotton swab directly onto the mealybugs.
 In addition, use neem oil or insecticidal soap directly on the leaves, stems, and soil of the orchid.
 Repot the plants, prune the roots, and sterilize the potting soil.